isabella232/nuget-serversdk-tutorial/part2.md

 #Receive an SMS with the Sinch .Net server-side SDK - Pt.
 2

 In this second part of the tutorial, we'll be using the Sinch .Net server-side SDK to receive SMS to your Web API application.
-If you haven't already, [check out the first part here] (insert part1).##Rent numberYour application will need a phone number for the SMS to be sent to.
+If you haven't already, [check out the first part here] (https://www.sinch.com/tutorials/send-sms-sinch-net-server-side-sdk/).##Rent numberYour application will need a phone number for the SMS to be sent to.
 You can rent numbers through the Sinch dashboard.

 Rent a number and make sure the Type is SMS: